 Many consumers have noticed these issues disappearing after switching their dogs to a higher quality food.

 There’s, of course, also the quality control issues.
-Mars inc, which owns Pedigree, has had several recalls for foods containing plastic or metal pieces which present a choking hazard to pets who gobble their food without looking.
+Mars inc, which owns Pedigree dog food brand, has had several recalls for foods containing plastic or metal pieces which present a choking hazard to pets who gobble their food without looking.
+No matter what food you feed your dog, it’s important to carefully inspect it before feeding time.

 Inspections had found that the company had not completed repairs to their facilities as promised, further putting more dogs in danger from these hazards.